gentimouton/projects-todo/README.md

 Replace fuel by food, sectors by provinces, beacons by villages, missile-launchers by bows, lasers by swords.

-Abbey Manager: REST multiplayer management game using ncurses
+Abbey Manager: REST multiplayer management game using ncurses or tkinter
 ====

 - ncurses: See this list. http://www.use-strict.de/list-of-cool-ncurses-games.html and Curse of War https://www.youtube.com/watch?v=FZH4qbIxpx4